Community Herbalist Program ~ Intermediate Herbal Training

 Most classes meet on the 2nd weekend of each month unless otherwise noted.

 Saturday and Sunday – Overview of basic nutrition.
-Role of vitamins and minerals in health.
+Role of vitamins, minerals and other nutrients in health.
 Recommended quantities of basic nutrients and their food sources.
-How to eat healthy.
+How to eat for good nutrition.

-Saturday and Sunday – Southern and Appalachian Folk Medicine Intensive.
+Saturday and Sunday – Finish nutrition lecture.
+Southern and Appalachian Folk Medicine Intensive.
 History of its origins, the four elements, blood types, practices and principles.
 Stories about Tommie Bass, Granny, and my early training.
 Discussion of homework.

-Saturday and Sunday – Liver – Actions and processes of liver not related to digestion.
+Saturday and Sunday -Actions and processes of liver not related to digestion.
 How the liver processes toxins.
 Phase I and II detox systems.
-The process of methylation and epigenetics.
+The process of methylation.
+Understanding epigenetics.
 Herbs, nutrients, and lifestyle support for good liver health, methylation, and epigenetics.
-Understanding a person’s story.

-Saturday – Understanding the endocrine feedback loop and blood brain barrier.
+Saturday and Sunday – Understanding the endocrine feedback loop and blood brain barrier.
 Positive and Negative Feedback.
 Control of endocrine activity.
 Receptors and target cells.
 (Sets the stage for future discussions of the endocrine system.)
 Understanding the actions and role of hypothalamus and pituitary.
+Spices as Medicine.
+Discussion of homework.

-Saturday and Sunday – The Pineal: function, hormones produced, disorders, herbs and nutrients, lifestyle support.
+Saturday and Sunday – The Pineal gland: function, hormones produced, disorders, herbs and nutrients, lifestyle support.
 Guidelines for creating herbal formulas.
+Herbs for Aches and Pains.

-Sunday – What the Medicine Men Knew.
-Review of tongue assessment – practice with classmates.
+Review of assessment techniques including tongue assessment, face, skin, nails – practice with classmates.
 Tea tasting, case study or plant walk.
-Discussion of homework assigned in April.
+Discussion of homework.

 Saturday and Sunday – The Krebs cycle and how we make energy.
 Mitochondria.
 The Thyroid: function, hormones produced, disorders, herbs and nutritional approaches, lifestyle support.
 The Parathyroid – function, hormones produced, disorders, herbs and nutrients, lifestyle support.